ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/timeseries/incremental-time-series/client-api/operations/get.markdown

 * Entries are returned into a dictionary of `TimeSeriesRangeResult` classes.
 * Calculate where the next `Get` operation needs to start.
    {NOTE: To calculate where the next page should start:}

-     * The value you set in `pageSize`, counts the first value of each entry.
+    * The value you set in pageSize indicates the location of the first entry to retrieve.
-       But each entry may have additional per-node values.
+    * More than one entry can exist for the same timestamp since when different nodes increment a value for the same timestamp, the entries stored on those nodes will have the same timestamp, resulting in 'duplicate' entries.
-       The per-node values are counted by the `Get` operation, and returned in a `SkippedResults` value.
+    * The number of these duplicated entries is returned in the SkippedResults
     * To find where the next page starts, add (see code sample below):
         * Your current starting point
         * The returned `Entries.Length`
         * The returned `SkippedResults`